BorisTheBrave/sylves/docs/articles/concepts/intro.md

 ## Cell types

 While an `IGrid` contains the majority of Sylves methods, some more can be found on `ICellType`.
-ICellType considers just a single cell in isolation, and talks about how...
+ICellType considers just a single cell in isolation.
+Most of it's methods deal with [rotation](rotation.md)